jimnarey/alu_auto_builder/README.md

 Care needs to be taken here, especially if you don't specify an output directory (in which case a directory is created automatically in the input directory).

-### GUI

-On Windows, right-click the .exe file and choose 'Run as administrator'.

-On Linux, run the aluautobuild_gui.sh script rather than the binary and select 'Execute in Terminal' (or just run it from within a terminal window) to make sure you get the logging output.

-Click on 'Help' under each dialog for more information on the inputs.

-*Notes on the GUI*

-The tool is at an early stage and it currently uses a console window (opened by the tool, if needed) for log output.
-Something nicer will come soon

 ### Command Line

 The command line includes useful information on the options but it's less comprehensive than that provided in the GUI.
-You may want a look at the GUI (click the Help button in any of the dialogs) to get more info.
+You may want a look at the GUI to get more info.
 The command line is there for users already reasonably au fait with the UCE format etc

-There is one entry-point (changed from the last beta): `ucetool`.
+There is one entry-point (changed from the first beta): `ucetool`.

 Run `ucetool --help` to get a list of subcommands.